PerplexDigital/Perplex.ContentBlocks/README.md

 <perplex-content-blocks blocks="Model.ContentBlocks.Blocks" />
 ```

-2. Using the extension method (removed in v3):
+2. Using the extension method (deprecated in v3 as it does not support rendering view components):

 ```csharp
 // ContentBlocks v2 - Umbraco v8